tesh254/migraine/README.md

 ```sql
 --migraine-up

 --migraine-down

 ```

-- `--migraine-up`: Contains SQL that makes changes to the database.
+- `--migraine-up`: contains SQL that makes changes to the database.
-- `--migraine-down`: Contains SQL that rolls back the changes made by `--migraine-up`.
+- `--migraine-down`: contains SQL that rolls back the changes made by `--migraine-up`.

-Place your SQL queries immediately after these comments to help Migraine distinguish between making changes and rolling them back.
+Place your SQL queries immediately after these comments to help `migraine` distinguish between making changes and rolling them back.

 **Example**: